markoheijnen/tabify-edit-screen/readme.txt

 = 0.6 ( 2013-02-xx ) =
 * Complete rewrite of settings screen.
 Most of HTML is now in the base class
+* All unattached metaboxes will be moved to the last tab
+* Fix setting current tab when editing a post
+* Added some extra string escaping
+* Specify screen icon

 * Added French translation
 * Updated Dutch translation